-In June 2013, Jonathan was recruited to implement a new brand identity for ASCO, an international energy support services business based in Aberdeen.
+In 2013, Jonathan was recruited to implement a new brand identity for ASCO, an international energy support services business based in Aberdeen.
 In partnership with the Leith Agency (Edinburgh) he produced a 50 page Brand Starter Kit, then helped to roll out the new identity across all touchpoints including tenders, new business presentations, HSEQ reports, signage, livery, interiors, exhibitions, stationery and magazines.